TrustPoint-Project/trustpoint/docs/source/onboarding.rst

 Requirements:

 - Access to the Device.
-- Python 3.10 or greater on device.
+- Python 3.12 or greater on device.
 - Trustpoint-Client installed on the device (via `pip install trustpoint-client`).
-- An connection to communicate with Trustpoint services.
+- A connection to communicate with Trustpoint services.

 Zero-Touch Onboarding (Work in Progress)
 ----------------------------------------